sapegin/washingcode-book/manuscript/book.md

 - a list of products (success);
 - messages that there’s no products (also success).

-Let’s rewrite this code using already familiar early return pattern:
+Let’s rewrite this code using the already familiar early return pattern:

 ```jsx
 function Products({ products, isError, isLoading }) {